repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/quick-start.rst

 Make sure you have all the required software and tools installed.

-RSTUF running in using 4 steps (demo mode)
+Starting RSTUF in 4 steps (demo mode)
 ##########################################

 1. Get RSTUF helm chart